svgdotjs/svg.js/README.md

 This will build svg.js and make a distribution in the `/dist` folder.
 While developing, this may not be so convenient as the build will fail if you have any linting errors, refer to the [standard coding styleguide](https://standardjs.com/) for style we use, linters are available for most popular text editors as well.

-However, because we were too nice to put you through the pain of always having to work with a linter, we added a gentle mode that you can use by running:

-    npm run build:dev

-This will only warn you about linting errors and give you useful feedback about possible errors you may have in your code (but this is no substitute for tests).
-Please make sure that **before making any pull requests**, you pass all of our tests and can build with `npm run build` first.

 ### Testing

 This will set up everything.
 While you are working, you should make sure your changes pass all of our tests, so just run: